tsmp-falcon-platform/ci-bundle-utils/README.md

   List evaluated config based on cwd and env file.

 Options:
+  -k, --key TEXT  Return the value of the key or an error if not found.
   --help          Show this message and exit.
 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils delete [OPTIONS]